platformsh/platformsh-docs/src/administration/integrations/github.md

 ### 4. Validate the integration

-You can verify that your integration is functioning properly using the CLI command
+You can then verify that your integration is functioning properly [using the CLI](/administration/integrations.md#validating-integrations) command

 ```
 $ platform integration:validate
-Enter a number to choose an integration:
-  [0] 5jutqdj2tvkde (health.slack)
-  [1] a6555jyqp4gl2 (github)
- > 1

-Validating the integration a6555jyqp4gl2 (type: github)...
-The integration is valid.
 ```

 ## Types of environments